softstuff/DA558A_lab1/reflection.md

 I used AI to generate all the test data, It is kind of new to me but I really like that work flow.

 I hope I did not blow the contact form by doing it with javascript form a empty form tag.
 Noted that the popup blocker needed to be change for it to work.

+If I should have to redo the assignment I think I would have started with adding the test data and content to all pages before styling it and adding the navbar and the footer.